Eloise Bullock video transcript

 - promoting the recruitment of Special constables by:

-- download the Special Constabulary booklet and put up in your office
+- request the Special Constabulary booklet and put up in your office

-- downloading our Special Constabulary article and put on your intranet
+- copy our Special Constabulary article and put on your intranet

 - releasing your employee for training, encouraging other staff to be Specials and allowing use of business facilities for Special Constabulary work where appropriate